How to Become a Lyft Driver

 7. Arrange a Vehicle Inspection

 Unlike Uber, Lyft has you sign up for a vehicle inspection (if your market requires it) during the application process.
 This approach helps you save time because you can hit the road as soon as your application is approved.
 You are not required to go to to Lyft’s suggested inspection location.
 You can have your inspection performed by any licensed mechanic.
-You may even be able to have your inspection completed over video chat by using Rideshare Mechanic.

 8. Upload Your Documents